 That’s it.
 If you entered the commands successfully, your screenshots will now save to a Screenshots folder within your Documents.
 Make sure to actually create the folder before applying the changes through Terminal though.

 Note that you can type any directory that you wish to save screenshots to, as it doesn’t have to be ~/Documents/Screenshots if you would prefer something else.
 For example it could be Documents, or Downloads.

 To revert back to saving screenshots to your desktop, you can enter the following command:

 defaults write com.apple.screencapture location ~/Desktop

-If you have any question about how to change where screenshots are saved on your Mac, feel free to ask.
+If you have any question about how to change where screenshots are saved on your Mac running macOS, feel free to ask.